ThamerMECHARNIA/yaml-jsonld-turtle_pipeline/thamer_experiments/README.md

 2. Activate the Actions feature for the repository under the 'Action' tab
 3. Locally clone the project.
 4. Place the files that need conversion into their respective directories, such as 'json2yaml_data\input' to convert json file to yaml, 'jsonld2turtle_data\input' to convert jsonld to turtle, and so on.
-5. Commit and push the changes.
+5. Commit and push the changes in 'thamer_experiments/' for example `git add thamer_experiments/`.
 6. The transformed files content will be accessible in the action's log, for example:
 ```
 Run jsonld2turtle to convert all files in 'jsonld2turtle_data/input'